awsdocs/ec2-image-builder-user-guide/doc_source/manage-component-parameters.md

 **Create a component from the YAML component document**
 Whatever method you use to create an AWSTOE component, the YAML application component document is always required as a baseline\.
 + To use the Image Builder console to create a component directly from your YAML document, see [Create a component using the Image Builder console](create-component-console.md)\.
 + To use Image Builder commands in the AWS CLI to create your component, see [Create AWSTOE components using Image Builder \(AWS CLI\)](create-components-cli.md#create-component-cli)\.
+Replace the YAML document name in those examples with the name of your Hello World YAML document \(`hello-world-test.yaml`\)\.

 ## Set component parameters in an Image Builder recipe \(console\)<a name="recipe-set-component-params"></a>